sfefilatyev/CarND-Capstone/README.md

 * Changes to the Requirements.txt
-While debugging camera topic we stumbled on a the following bug: https://github.com/udacity/CarND-Capstone/issues/147 We updated our requirements.txt with Pillow pointing to version 4.3 to address dependencies.
+While debugging camera topic we stumbled on a the following bug: https://github.com/udacity/CarND-Capstone/issues/147 We locally updated our requirements.txt with Pillow pointing to version 4.3 to address dependencies.
+This change is not part of the current submission due to strict guidance in this project for dependencies for Carla.
+However, for all other deployments we suggest to change Pillow library requirement to 4.3.

 * Real world testing (will be updated)
 See below